The Planning Process & Why It Matters

 Potential development applications to redevelop sites in Lincoln are subject to local, regional and Provincial policies.
 These include:

-- Provincial legislation – The Provincial Policy Statement and the Greenbelt Act which identify where and how much development can occur throughout Ontario
+- Provincial Legislation: The Provincial Policy Statement and the Greenbelt Act establish where and how much development can occur across Ontario.

-- Town of Lincoln Official Plan – conforms to the Regional official plan and provides choices and opportunities for housing, employment, transportation, social, recreational and cultural amenities
+- Town of Lincoln Official Plan: Aligned with the Regional Plan, it provides a framework for housing, employment, transportation, recreation, and cultural amenities.

 Applications go through a public process to ensure community feedback is taken into consideration and compatibility with the community is evaluated for each potential development.
 In most cases, upon the Town’s receipt of a planning application, nearby residents will receive notification, as per the Planning Act.

-The Town of Lincoln embraces smart growth principles to achieve sustainable development.
-This means:
+The Town of Lincoln prioritizes smart growth principles for sustainable development by:

 - Creating vibrant urban centres;